shearwavesplitter/AlpEventDownloader/README.md

 * m2crypto (not required for Z3 but required for ZS)

 ## Restricted data (Z3 etc.)
-### fdsn_fetch (not fully implemented)
-1. Get an invite from the Alparray group
+### fdsnws_fetch
-2. Visit [here](https://geofon.gfz-potsdam.de/eas/) and request a token
+1. Visit [here](https://geofon.gfz-potsdam.de/eas/) and request a token
-3. You will be asked to log in.
+2. You will be asked to log in.
 If you haven't registered yet select "Register a new account"
-4. Select "Create B2ACCESS account (username only)"
+3. Select "Create B2ACCESS account (username only)"
-5. Fill in your details selecting "EPOS" under "Apply for membership"
+4. Fill in your details selecting "EPOS" under "Apply for membership"
+5. Verify that you are on the [list of approved users](http://www.alparray.ethz.ch/en/seismic_network/backbone/management/)
-6. Request to be added to AlpArray by an administrator
+6. Request to be added to AlpArray by an administrator ([heimers@sed.ethz.ch](mailto:heimers@sed.ethz.ch) or [jclinton@sed.ethz.ch](mailto:jclinton@sed.ethz.ch)).
 7. Return to [here](https://geofon.gfz-potsdam.de/eas/), log in, and request the token
 8. Save the token in ~/.eidatoken
 9. fdsnws_fetch will automatically read the token